Show/hide formula

 3. 3

-Enter a formula that evaluates to a boolean value.
-The element will only be visible when the formula evaluates to true
+Enter a formula that evaluates to a Boolean value; the element will only be visible when the formula evaluates to true

 How show/hide differs from CSS display